 Your transcribers need to understand and be willing to follow your rules.
 Once they start working, you should check the first few transcriptions carefully to make sure transcribers are adhering to your rules.
 Thereafter you should give at least a cursory look to each transcription as it is submitted for light quality assurance.

-While transcribing audio and video recordings has significant analytic benefits, recordings cannot faithfully reflect any human interaction.
-There are always unspoken dynamics, facial expressions, hand gestures, and other nuances that are not reflected in recordings.
+While making audio or video recordings of research interactions has significant analytic benefits, recordings cannot faithfully reflect all of the nuances of human interaction.
+There are always unspoken dynamics, facial expressions, hand gestures, and other aspects of such interactions that are not reflected in audio recordings and even in video recordings.
 Textual transcripts are then another step removed from the original interaction: intonation, tone, and other details cannot be perfectly reflected in a transcript.
-While this impoverishing of the data is unavoidable, you can mitigate it by writing excellent documentation, as discussed in the “Documenting Data and Creating Metadata” lesson.
-Documentation will prove useful both to the “future you” employing these data later in time, and to other scholars who wish to re-use them.
+While this impoverishing of the data is unavoidable, you can mitigate it by writing excellent “informal documentation” of your research interactions as discussed in the “Documenting Data in Practice” lesson.
+This informal documentation will prove useful both to the “future you” employing these data later in time, and to other scholars who wish to re-use them.

-You may wish to translate your transcripts from the language in which the recorded exchange actually occurred into another language.
-It may seem inefficient to transcribe your audio recordings first and then translate the transcripts.
+It may seem inefficient to transcribe your audio or video recordings first and then translate the transcripts.
 However, you will generally end up with better transcriptions and translations if the processes are carried out separately.
-Also, if you are using software to assist you with these transformations, or contracting others to perform these services, most software and services specialize in one or the other service.
+Also, if you are using software to assist you with these transformations, or contracting others to do so, most software and services specialize in one or the other type of transformation.

-If you choose to translate your transcripts yourself, you may choose to employ technology to assist you.
+If you choose to translate your transcripts yourself, you may employ technology to assist you.
 You might just use “Google translate” or a similar automated translation service, or other options for technologically assisted translation; you can use the criteria we suggested above to choose among the various possibilities.
 If you outsource translation to a freelancer or firm, engage in the due-diligence, and write the type of contract, that we suggested in the previous section, and carefully review the initial products from the freelancer or firm to assure quality.
-No matter which option you choose, you should establish a set of rules to follow when translating, along the lines suggested above.
+No matter which option you choose, you should establish a set of rules to follow when translating, again along the lines suggested in the previous sub-section.